weeb-poly/krita-plugin-mdp/README.md

 mdiapp+ is developed by nattou.org and published by PGN Inc.
 FireAlpaca, and openCanvas are developed and published by PGN Inc.

+This package includes a zipped up copy of [`py_snappy`](https://github.com/ethereum/py-snappy) for decompression only.
+This module is bound by it's own [LICENSE](https://github.com/ethereum/py-snappy/blob/master/LICENSE).

+This package includes a Pure Python implementation of FastLZ (`py_fastlz`).
+This module was designed for usage in this project and comes with no guarantees if used outside of this project.
+This module will be published as standalone package soon.

-I belive this plugin is compliant under FireAlpaca's Terms of Service as of the time this is being published.
+I believe this plugin is compliant under FireAlpaca's Terms of Service as of the time this is being published.

 I would like to thank Um6ra1 for his notes on the file format and Bowserinator for translating said notes from Japanese to English.